DevArenaCN/CSC510ReviewForFinal/README.md

 ### Functional Programming:
 #### What is currying in functional programming?
 Give an example and explain.
 Currying is when you break down a function that takes multiple arguments into a series of functions that take part of arguments.
+* Calling a function with less than the required arguments.
+Currying is when you break down a function that takes multiple arguments into a series of functions that take part of arguments.
+Returns a specialized function
+Eg: add and increase. increase is curried by specifying one argument as 1;
+* the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.

 ### SQL and NoSQL:
 #### What particular purpose SQL is optimized for ?
 Give three ways that SQL has this optimization.